DemetriAndreou/Json/README.md

 Exceptions
 ----------

-Exceptions are mainly thrown by misuse of DataT, ie you try to access a type which is not there, but this can be easily mitigated by properly interrogating the components.
-Also, if the json text is invalid.
+Exceptions are mainly thrown by misuse of DataT, for example you try to access a type which is not there, but this can be easily mitigated by properly interrogating the components.
+Also, if the JSON text is invalid.
 Again, see test.cpp for examples.

 Tests
 -----